Want to learn more about the place we call home? Find facts and figures about our environment, people, districts and economy.

 Find out more about our natural resources:

 Northland was originally home to some of our country's first human inhabitants.
-Today, it is one of the fastest growing regions in New Zealand and home to nearly 189,000 people.
+Today, it is one of the fastest growing regions in New Zealand and home to more than 190,000 people.

 Estimated resident population: